 In the initial phase of the Southeast Asia Initiative, the GCI focused on the conservation and management issues that face many archaeological sites in the region: proliferating tourism, expanding settlements at sites' peripheries, pressures from large-scale infrastructure projects, limited training opportunities for conservation professionals, and the deterioration of historic fabric.
 Two capacity-building field workshops were developed for mid-career professionals responsible for the care and management of archaeological sites.
 Both workshops drew upon their respective sites to illustrate these commonly encountered problems and to present real scenarios in which to test and implement conservation theories and methodologies to address them.

-This and other activities related to urban conservation in Southeast Asia intersect with the work of the GCIs Historic Cities and Urban Settlements Initiative, which stems from its collaboration with the Organization of World Heritage Cities (OWHC).
+This and other activities related to urban conservation in Southeast Asia intersect with the work of the GCI's Historic Cities and Urban Settlements Initiative, which stems from its collaboration with the Organization of World Heritage Cities (OWHC).
 The OWHC is one of several institutions that have long recognized the urgency needed worldwide to protect heritage in historic cities in the wake of urban development and related social or political changes.
-Both the Built Heritage in Southeast Asia and the Historic Cities and Urban Settlement Initiatives are responding to the risks for cultural heritage stemming from rampant urban development in the recent past.
+Both the Built Heritage in Southeast Asia and the Historic Cities and Urban Settlement Initiatives have responded to the risks to cultural heritage stemming from rampant urban development in the recent past.